VTAmb777/delivery-time-deviations-normal-operations/README.md

 The study challenges the assumption that delivery delays are primarily caused by extreme events such as heavy traffic or adverse weather and demonstrates that delays persist even during routine operations.

+## Dataset Relevance
+Southern California is one of the world’s busiest logistics regions, with the Ports of Los Angeles and Long Beach handling ~40% of U.S. containerized imports.
+Due to sustained freight volumes, delivery time deviations are a recurring operational issue in this region, affecting schedule reliability across transport and distribution networks.
+This project is relevant because it focuses on a real, high-impact logistics environment where understanding delivery time deviations is essential for evaluating operational performance at scale.

 ## Report
 📄 **Final project Report (PDF)**
 - *Delivery Time Deviations Under Normal Operational Conditions (Invisible Risk)*